You’re not a true natural if you haven’t found yourself Youtube-ing or Googling the LCO vs. LOC method for natural hair.

 ♥ Hair dries quickly after being washed;

-♥ The hair is commonly frizzy with little to no definition, even with products on top; and,
+♥ The hair is commonly frizzy with little to no definition, even with products on top and when wet; and,

 ♥ A style cannot be retained for more than a day or two (wash and go, twist out, etc).

 If you’re still not sure, pull one clean, dry strand from your scalp.
 Run your fingers down the length of that strand.
 If it feels bumpy, you have high porosity hair.
 If it’s smooth, you have either low porosity or normal porosity hair.